Gaviota de lava

 The endemic Galapagos lava gull is a medium-sized gull and a member of the hooded gull group.
 The lava gull is easily distinguishable by the white line on the leading edge of its grey wings, and the crimson colouring on the inside of its mouth.
-Adult plumage: sooty brown to black head, dark grey wings with a white line on leading-edge, pale grey belly, upper tail white, lower tail brown, bill and legs are black, inside of mouth is scarlet, upper and lower eyebrows are white.
+Adult plumage features a sooty brown to black head, dark grey wings with a white line on the leading-edge, pale grey belly, white upper tail, brown lower tail, black bill and legs, the inside of the mouth is scarlet, and the upper and lower eyebrows are white.

-The Galapagos lava gull is found predominantly on four islands: Santa Cruz, Genovesa, San Cristobal and Isabela, but has been spotted all across the Archipelago.
+The Galapagos lava gull is found predominantly on four islands – Santa Cruz, Genovesa, San Cristobal and Isabela – though it has been spotted all across the Archipelago.

 "45% of all plastic used along the Pacific coastline of South and Central America is inadequately managed, leaking 1 million tonnes of plastic each year."